-The Dahshur Pyramids predate the more famous Pyramids of Giza, constructed between 2613-2589 BC and are to be among the best-preserved, largest and oldest of Egypt’s pyramids, despite having been closed to the public from 1965 until mid-2019.
+The Dahshur Pyramids predate the more famous Pyramids of Giza, constructed between 2613 and 2589 BC, and are to be among the best-preserved, largest, and oldest of Egypt’s pyramids, despite having been closed to the public from 1965 until mid-2019.

 It’s now possible to enter Bent Pyramid and explore its chambers.
 From the north side of Bent Pyramid, you can enter via a long and narrow tunnel and then climb a staircase and later up another tunnel to access a chamber within Bent Pyramid.